AutoCodeSherpa: Symbolic Explanations in AI Coding Agents: Evaluation

 \subsection{RQ2: Patch Validation Capability}

+\paragraph{Patch Validation Procedure} In RQ2, we evaluate the capability of our symbolic explanations to validate agent-generated patches.
+To do so, a patch is first applied to the buggy program, and the PBT from the explanation is executed.
+The underlying PBT framework repeatedly samples bug-triggering inputs and checks for test failures.
+If a test failure still occurs with the patch applied, the patch is considered invalid.

-In RQ2, we evaluate the capability of our symbolic explanation in validating agent-generated patches.
-The PBT portion of the symbolic explanation can be thought of as a binary classifier - the patches passing the PBT are classified as correct (positive), while those failing it are classified as incorrect (negative).
-To assess performance, we evaluate the confusion matrix of the classifier: i.e., true positive (TP), false positive (FP), true negative (TN), and false negative (FN), as well as derived metrics such as precision and recall.
-Evaluation is performed on patches generated on SWE-bench Verified~\cite{chowdhury2024swebenchverified} by SpecRover~\cite{Ruan2025specrover}, a state-of-the-art LLM agent focused on improving patch precision.
-We compare \toolname against two baselines: SpecRover and Otter++~\cite{otterplus}.
-SpecRover predicts patch correctness based on the issue description and an agent-generated example-based reproducer test.
-Patches by SpecRover and their validation results by SpecRover are taken from SpecRover's latest public data (uploaded on 22 Jan 2025)~\cite{swebench-leaderboard} at the time of writing.
-Otter++~\cite{otterplus} is a state-of-the-art bug-reproducing technique.
-We retrieved test cases generated by Otter++ for SWE-bench Verified from their latest public data (uploaded on 10 Mar 2025)~\cite{swtbench-leaderboard} at the time of writing.
-To decide the ground-truth of patch correctness, we first run the developer-written test suite given by SWE-bench Verified.
-For patches passing the test suite, we further manually check their semantic equivalence with the developer-written patch from the benchmark.
-A patch is deemed correct only if it both passes the developer-written test suite and is semantically equivalent to the developer patch.
+\paragraph{Metrics} The symbolic explanation can be viewed as a binary classifier---patches that pass the PBT are classified as valid (positive), while those that fail are classified as invalid (negative).
+To assess its efficacy, we evaluate the confusion matrix of the classifier--- i.e., true positive (TP), false positive (FP), true negative (TN), and false negative (FN)---along with derived metrics such as precision and recall.
+As mentioned in Section~\ref{sec:experimental_setup}, evaluation is performed on patches generated for SWE-bench Verified~\cite{chowdhury2024swebenchverified} by SpecRover~\cite{Ruan2025specrover}, an LLM agent designed to improve patch precision.

-Table~\ref{tab:confusion-matrix} shows the confusion matrix and related metrics of \toolname and baselines.
-A total of 133 patches are involved, the ones for which \toolname, SpecRover, and Otter++ all generated a test.
-We first focus on the incorrect patches (TN and FP), since filtering out incorrect patches is the most prominent use of a test.
-Among all involved patches, 75 (=TN+FP) are incorrect. \toolname was able to invalidate 38 (TN) of the incorrect patches, which is relatively 440\% higher than SpecRover and 35.7\% higher than Otter++.
-The high TN also means \toolname has a much lower false positive rate than both SpecRover and Otter++.
+Table~\ref{tab:confusion-matrix} shows the confusion matrix and related metrics for \toolname and the baselines.
+A total of 396 issues are included—those for which \toolname, SpecRover, and OpenHands all generated a test.
+We first focus on the incorrect patches (TN and FP).
+Of these, 245 patches (= TN + FP) are incorrect. \toolname invalidated 105 of the incorrect patches (TN), i.e., the PBT failed after their application.
+This number of true negatives is 262.0\% higher than SpecRover and 123.4\% higher than OpenHands, indicating that \toolname also achieves a much lower false positive rate than both baselines.